sflavelle/writing/README.md

 # My Writing Repo

-This git repo contains all my writing so far, from several fanfictions and one-shots.
+This git repo contains all my writing in my new system so far, from several fanfictions and one-shots. **ALL** of my writing can be found at [my site](https://neurario.com/writing), and some can be found on *Archive of our Own* or *Fanfiction.net*.

 ## Folder Structure